24-hour analog dial: Design

-The major variation in the design of 24-hour analog dials is the location of midnight and noon.
-Although always opposite each other, 180° apart, noon is sometimes at the top, sometimes at the bottom.
+The face of a 24-hour watch or 24-hour clock may be arranged in either of two ways: with noon at the top and midnight at the bottom (similar to how one might observe the passage of the Sun over their time zone whilst facing south), or else rotated 180° with midnight at the top and noon at the bottom.
 A few rare variants place noon and midnight at the right and left sides.
 There is no ambiguity if the 24-hour numbering is used.
 In the United States, the government and military commonly use 24-hour clocks having noon at the bottom; the variant with noon at the top is far less common.

-Watches

-A 24-hour watch is a type of watch with an hour hand that completes a revolution every 24 hours.

-The face may be arranged in either of two ways: with noon at the top and midnight at the bottom (similar to how one might observe the passage of the Sun over their time zone whilst facing south), or else rotated 180° with midnight at the top and noon at the bottom (as pictured).

 Multiple time zones can be displayed by having multiple hour hands or a rotating bezel.
 The bezel is a ring around the outside of the watch's face.
 When it is used, the top of the watch always represents midnight (or noon) GMT.
 The bezel, which also has hour markings, is then rotated so that its numbering represents local time.
 So, a pilot always has GMT time available for talking to air traffic control and, when they land, only has to rotate the bezel to "set" the watch to their new local time.
-Glycine was the first to feature a 24-hour rotating bezel in 1953 with the Airman No.1 Pilot watch.
-The design became widely known when Rolex designed the Rolex GMT Master for Pan-Am Pilots in 1954.
+Glycine was the first to feature a 24-hour rotating bezel in 1953 with the Airman No.1 pilot watch.
+The design became widely known when Rolex designed the Rolex GMT Master for Pan-Am pilots in 1954.

-A 24-hour watch with a compass card dial can be used to determine direction when set to local noon and used in conjunction with the sun.
+A 24-hour watch with a compass card dial can be used to determine direction when set to local noon and used in conjunction with the Sun.

 Many (but not all) digital watches can be set to show the time in 24-hour format.